mvernacc/portfolio/docs/project_pages/pyralis.md

 Unfortunately, we had to cancel the project before we could achieve a full-duration static fire.
 In a subsequent test in January 2015, we accidentally damaged the blast chamber's ventilation system.
 Previous maintenance had replaced the room's vent fan with a non-explosion-proof fan.
 When one of our tests vented unburnt propellant vapor though the fan, a spark from the motor ignited the vapor, and the resulting explosion destroyed the fan.
 Connie Liu and I conducted a thorough investigation into the incident.
 Among other analyses, I used the Weibull formula to predict the overpressure from a propellant vapor explosion, and found that this overpressure matched the observed structural damage.

-Because building we were testing in was scheduled for renovations in a few months, MIT decided not to repair the vent.
+Because the building we were testing in was scheduled for renovations in a few months, MIT decided not to repair the vent.
 We had lost our test site, and only had a few months remaining before our project deadline (we were planning to fly the engine at the Intercollegiate Rocket Engineering Competition (IREC) in June 2015).
 Therefore, we decided to cancel further development of Pyralis, and switched to a commercial-of-the-shelf solid rocket motor for IREC 2015.
 Difficult as it was to make, this ended up being the right call.
 With the extra manpower freed up from the propulsion system, the team built an excellent rocket and recovery system, which won the basic category of IREC.

 Although it was disappointing to cut the project short, we learned much from what we were able to accomplish.
 I loved playing mentor to my younger teammates, and using the project to inspire their excitement about engineering and propulsion.
 Almost everyone involved has gone on to apply what they learned on Pyralis to other propulsion projects at MIT, SpaceX, Firefly, NASA, ULA, and Northrop Grumman.